Andre Johnson: 2006

-2007 season
+2007

 On March 3, 2007, the Texans signed Johnson to a six-year extension; the deal was worth $60 million and includes $15 million in guarantees.

-Johnson started the 2007 season with seven receptions for 142 yards and a touchdown against the Kansas City Chiefs in a 20–3 victory in Week 1.
-In Week 2, against the Carolina Panthers, he had seven receptions for 120 receiving yards and two touchdowns in a 34–21 victory.
-Starting in Week 3, Johnson missed seven games due to injury.
+Johnson started the 2007 season with seven receptions for 142 yards and a touchdown against the Kansas City Chiefs in a 20–3 victory in week 1.
+In week 2, against the Carolina Panthers, he had seven receptions for 120 receiving yards and two touchdowns in a 34–21 victory.
+Starting in week 3, Johnson missed seven games due to injury.
 He returned mid-season to finish with 851 receiving yards and a career-high eight receiving touchdowns as the Texans went 8–8.
 He led the league in receiving yards per game in 2007 with 95.6.

-2008 season
+2008

 For his efforts in the month of October, Johnson earned AFC Offensive Player of the Month.
 In the month, he had 41 total receptions and had games with 131, 178, 141, and 143 receiving yards.
 On December 14, 2008, Johnson recorded his first 200-yard game with 207 yards and one touchdown in the Texans' 13–12 win over their AFC South rival Tennessee Titans.
 Johnson finished the 2008 season recording career highs in receptions and receiving yards totaling 115 receptions for 1,575 yards (both of which lead the league) and touchdown receptions with eight.
 This same season, Johnson became the first player in NFL history to record seven games with at least 10 receptions.
 He was named to the Pro Bowl and was a First-team All-Pro.

-2009 season
+2009

-In Week 2, against the Tennessee Titans, Johnson had ten receptions for 149 yards and two touchdowns in the 34–31 victory.
-In Week 5, against the Arizona Cardinals, he had eight receptions for 101 yards and two touchdowns in the 28–21 loss.
+In week 2, against the Tennessee Titans, Johnson had ten receptions for 149 yards and two touchdowns in the 34–31 victory.
+In week 5, against the Arizona Cardinals, he had eight receptions for 101 yards and two touchdowns in the 28–21 loss.
 In the following game against the Cincinnati Bengals, he had eight receptions for 135 yards in the 28–17 victory.
-In Week 14, against the Seattle Seahawks, he had 11 receptions for 193 yards and two touchdowns in the 34–7 victory.
-He followed that up with nine receptions for 196 receiving yards in the 16–13 victory over the St. Louis Rams in Week 15.
+In week 14, against the Seattle Seahawks, he had 11 receptions for 193 yards and two touchdowns in the 34–7 victory.
+He followed that up with nine receptions for 196 receiving yards in the 16–13 victory over the St. Louis Rams in week 15.
 In the 2009 season, Johnson once again led the league in receiving yards with 1,569 on 101 receptions and a career-high nine touchdowns to lead the Texans to a 9–7 record, the first winning record in franchise history.
 Johnson joined Jerry Rice as the only two receivers since the merger to lead the league in receiving yards in consecutive seasons.
 However, the Texans narrowly missed the playoffs on tiebreakers to the Baltimore Ravens and New York Jets, who also finished with a 9–7 record but had better conference records.
 Once again, Johnson was named to both the Pro Bowl and the First-team All-Pro.